charlieegan3/opa/docs/content/cli.md

 ### Options

 ```
       --benchmem                       report memory allocations with benchmark results (default true)
   -b, --bundle string                  set bundle file(s) or directory path(s).
 This flag can be repeated.
   -c, --config-file string             set path of configuration file
       --count int                      number of times to repeat each benchmark (default 1)
   -d, --data string                    set policy or data file(s).
 This flag can be repeated.
       --e2e                            run benchmarks against a running OPA server
       --fail                           exits with non-zero exit code on undefined/empty result and errors (default true)
   -f, --format {json,pretty,gobench}   set output format (default pretty)
   -h, --help                           help for bench
       --ignore strings                 set file and directory names to ignore during loading (e.g., '.*' excludes hidden files)
       --import string                  set query import(s).
 This flag can be repeated.
   -i, --input string                   set input file path
       --metrics                        report query performance metrics (default true)
-      --optimize-store-for-read-speed   optimize default in-memory store for read speed.
-Has possible negative impact on memory footprint and write speed.
-See https://www.openpolicyagent.org/docs/latest/policy-performance/#storage-optimization for more details.
       --package string                 set query package
   -p, --partial                        perform partial evaluation
   -s, --schema string                  set schema file path or directory path
       --shutdown-grace-period int      set the time (in seconds) that the server will wait to gracefully shut down.
 This flag is valid in 'e2e' mode only. (default 10)
       --shutdown-wait-period int       set the time (in seconds) that the server will wait before initiating shutdown.
 This flag is valid in 'e2e' mode only.
       --stdin                          read query from stdin
   -I, --stdin-input                    read input document from stdin
   -t, --target {rego,wasm}             set the runtime to exercise (default rego)
   -u, --unknowns stringArray           set paths to treat as unknown during partial evaluation (default [input])
-      --v0-compatible                   opt-in to OPA features and behaviors prior to the OPA v1.0 release.
-Takes precedence over --v1-compatible
+      --v0-compatible                  opt-in to OPA features and behaviors prior to the OPA v1.0 release
-      --v1-compatible                   opt-in to OPA features and behaviors that are enabled by default in OPA v1.0
 ```

 ____